lyronang/MaskDetection/README.md

 # MaskDetection
-To detect if one is using a mask.
+To detect if one is wearing a mask.

 ![Mask Detection Demo](gif.gif)